What tasty bites can you score at Geylang Serai Ramadan Bazaar 2026? I trawled the annual festive night market, and here are my recommendations.

 1. The House of Lemang

-Regulars should be acquainted with The House of Lemang, one of the mainstays at Geylang Serai Ramadan Bazaar.
-Here’s where you can feast on traditional goodies like lemang (Malay and Minangkabau delicacy made from glutinous rice, coconut milk, and salt, and cooked in a hollowed bamboo tube coated with banana leaves), ayam percik, and air kathirah.
+Regulars should be acquainted with The House of Lemang, one of Geylang Serai Ramadan Bazaar’s mainstays.
+Here’s where you can feast on traditional goodies like lemang (a Malay and Minangkabau delicacy made from glutinous rice, coconut milk, and salt, and cooked in a hollowed bamboo tube coated with banana leaves), ayam percik, and air kathirah.

 Best for: Traditional Malay classics and generous, no-nonsense sets